Balaji000000/Muttiple-capacity-with-infinite-capacity/README.md

 ## Program:
 ```

-DEVELOPED BY : RAKSHITHA DEVI J
+DEVELOPED BY : BALAJI N
-REGISTER NO : 212221230082
+REGISTER NO  : 23000409

 import math
 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))